Shilpasasidharannair/RealWorldSalesAnalysis/README.md

 ## Project Overview

-In this project, we use sales data to address common business questions and generate meaningful insights.
-The goal is to understand sales trends, customer behavior, and product performance.
+This project uses sales data to address common business questions and generate meaningful insights.
+The goal is understanding sales trends, customer behavior, and product performance.
 This can help businesses make data-driven decisions to boost sales and improve customer engagement.

 ## Data Cleaning